 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Stroud Area Veterans Monument (within shouting distance of this marker); Sac & Fox Agency (within shouting distance of this marker); William Alfred Mensch Building (about 500 feet away, measured in a direct line); Murrah Federal Building Bombing (approx. 1.9 miles away); Trooper Larry Crabtree Trooper Kenneth "Kenny" Osborn (approx. 1.9 miles away); Turner Turnpike (approx. 1.9 miles away); Davenport's Historic Broadway Avenue (approx. 6.9 miles away).
+Sac & Fox Agency (about 300 feet away, measured in a direct line); Stroud Area Veterans Monument (about 400 feet away); Rock Cafe (about 500 feet away); Murrah Federal Building Bombing (approx. 1.8 miles away); Trooper Larry Crabtree (approx. 1.8 Trooper Kenneth "Kenny" Osborn (approx. 1.8 miles away); Turner Turnpike (approx. 1.9 miles away); Davenport's Historic Broadway Avenue (approx. 6.8 miles away).
 Touch for a list and map of all markers in Stroud.

 Mensch, William Alfred, Building (added 2000 - - #00001576)

 • Also known as Stroud Convention Center